fix-cracker/fix-cracker/distro-zip/Readme.txt

 How to start FixCracker using zip distributive

 Prerequisites:
 You need to configure JAVA_HOME variable on your machine.
-You can check this by following commands:
+You can check this by the following commands:
 Unix:
 echo $JAVA_HOME
 ./$JAVA_HOME/bin/java -version